brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/ecs-tutorial.png" caption="Click cancel to get out of the ECS wizard" %}

 This takes you to the Clusters page in the normal ECS UI.
-A *Cluster* is a group of EC2 Instances that ECS will manage for you and use for running Docker containers.
 To create a Cluster, click the blue "Create Cluster" button:

 {% include figure.html path="blog/aws-docker/create-cluster.png" caption="Create ECS Cluster" %}